iqnite/msix-no-cert/README.md

 - [7-Zip](https://www.7-zip.org/)
 - A self-signed certificate (`.cer` file)
-- An MSIX or AppInstaller file
+- An app installer file (`.msix` or `.appinstaller`)

+> [!TIP]
-The last 2 are generated automatically if you are using Visual Studio with the WinUI 3 template.
+> The certificate and installer files are generated automatically if you are using Visual Studio with the WinUI 3 template.
 To get them, select "Project" > "Package and publish" > "Create application packages...".

 ## Usage

+> [!NOTE]
+> The program supports both `.msix` and `.appinstaller` files.
+In this guide, only MSIX will be mentioned for simplicity, but you can think of MSIX as a synonym for AppInstaller.

 ### Preparing the installer